VentuzTechnology/Ventuz.Extension.prerelease/README.md

 To define your own node, you just have to declare a `public class` that derives from the corresponding `base`.
 This class must not be abstract!

 Here an Example to declare a simple `Content Node`.
-This implementation defines a Content Node that does nothing, but it will appear in the Ventuz Toolbox with it's class name `MyEmptyNode` under the `Vx` tab/category, because it doesn't define any [Metadata](#metadata-for-nodes) yet.
+This implementation defines a Content Node that does nothing, but it will appear in the Ventuz Toolbox with its class name `MyEmptyNode` under the `Vx` tab/category, because it doesn't define any [Metadata](#metadata-for-nodes) yet.

 ```c#
 public class MyEmptyNode : VxContentNode